jreng02/ChattyMcClient/README.md

 **Description**:

-A lame attempt at an OpenAI API-compatible client for Windows - and possibly other .Net 8.0+ platforms.
+A lame attempt at an OpenAI API-compatible, Large Language Model (LLM) client for Windows - and possibly other .Net 8.0+ platforms.

 You will be shocked to learn I'm not a developer, I'm an AI jockey.
 This project was ~90% coded by awesomeness that is Google's Gemini 2.5 Pro (no affiliation) under my direction and constant nagging.